Understanding The VA Cash-Out Refinance (Refi)

 What Is A VA Cash-Out Refinance?

-Put simply, a VA cash-out refinance allows veterans, active duty servicemembers, Reserve and National Guard members, and surviving spouses who qualify to get a loan for up to 100% of the appraised value of their home.
-Loans obtained via the program can be used to pay off liens and debt, make home improvements, or utilized as a way to refinance a non-VA loan into a VA loan.
-(Which often comes with better terms attached than a conventional loan).
+Loans obtained with the VA program can be used to pay off liens and debt, make home improvements, or utilized as a way to refinance a non-VA loan into a VA loan (which often comes with better terms attached than a conventional loan).

-In effect, a VA cash-out refinance loan allows you to replace your current mortgage with a government-backed loan, or transfer home equity into cash – and apply this cash toward paying off many common expenses.
+Essentially, a VA cash-out refinance loan allows you to replace your current mortgage with a government-backed loan, or transfer home equity into cash – and apply this cash toward paying off other expenses.

 How Does A VA Cash-Out Refinance Work?

-As they are backed by the federal government, VA loans present lower overall risk to lenders.
+Since VA loans are backed by the federal government, these and other government loans present lower overall risk to lenders.
 That means that borrowers who obtain funds through these programs can access financing under more favorable loan terms.
 For example, VA cash-out refinance rates are typically lower than interest rates for other types of refinances.

 Who Is Eligible For A VA Cash-Out Refinance?

 For starters, you don’t need to already hold a VA loan to access the program.
-In addition, regardless of whatever type of conventional mortgage (15-year, 30-year, adjustable-rate (ARM), etc.) you have, it’s possible to access funding for a VA cash-out loan.
+Regardless of whatever type of conventional mortgage (15-year, 30-year, adjustable-rate (ARM), etc.) you have, it’s possible to access funding for a VA cash-out loan.

 However, you do need to be eligible for the program – and only certain individuals qualify.
 To satisfy the minimum requirements necessary to obtain a VA loan, applicants must have:

-- Served for a minimum of 181 days during peacetime or 90 days during wartime
+- Served on active duty for a minimum of 24 continuous months, or mobilized for 90 days

 - Been the surviving spouse of a service member who died in the line of duty

 To unlock access to VA loan benefits, you’ll need to furnish your lender with a copy of a Department of Veteran Affairs Certificate of Eligibility (COE), which confirms that you have met the minimum requirements necessary to qualify for the loan.
-Note that any applying veterans and servicemembers must have been discharged under honorable conditions.
+Any applying veterans and servicemembers must have been discharged under honorable conditions.

-Likewise, to qualify to convert the total amount of your home equity into cash, you’ll need to meet a minimum median FICO® Score of 680 between all applicants on the loan.
-Your debt-to-income ratio must likewise meet individual lenders’ minimum standards as well.
-In addition, the home that you are refinancing must also be your primary residence.
+To qualify to convert the total amount of your home equity into cash, you’ll need to meet the individual lenders’ minimum credit score requirements and standards for debt-to-income ratios (DTIs).
+In addition, the home that you’re refinancing must also be your primary residence.

 VA Cash-Out Refinance Rates Vs. Standard Cash-Out Refinance Rates

 Backed by the Department of Veterans Affairs, VA cash-out refinances are generally considered less risky by lenders.
 As a result, rates are typically lower than they are for cash-out refinances on conventional home loans.
-Be sure to check out today’s rates to get the latest information.
+Be sure to check out today’s mortgage rates to get the latest information.

-Note that you will also be liable for closing costs (common expenses paid for a mortgage, such as appraisal fees, loan origination fees, title insurance, etc.) at the time that you close on a VA cash-out refinance.
-You may also be required to pay a VA cash-refinancing fee.
+You will also be liable for closing costs (common expenses paid for a mortgage, such as appraisal fees, loan origination fees, title insurance, etc.) at the time that you close on a VA cash-out refinance.
+You may also be required to pay a VA cash-refinancing fee, or origination fee.

 VA Cash-Out Refinance Vs. VA Streamline Refinance: What’s The Difference?

-A VA cash-out refinance is the only option for those who don’t already possess a VA loan.
+A VA cash-out refinance is the only option for those who don’t already have a VA loan.
 However, those who do have a VA loan already may wish to consider a VA streamline refinance or interest rate reduction refinance loan (IRRRL), which can help you lower your interest rate or extend your repayment term.
-A VA streamline refinance loan (for which the lending process is simplified, helping cut time and cost) can be obtained for up to 120% of your home’s current value.
+A VA streamline refinance loan (a simplified lending process to help cut time and cost) can be obtained for up to 120% of your home’s current value.

 An IRRRL also offers further upsides in the form of a reduced, one-time VA funding fee in lieu of a monthly mortgage insurance charge.
 This fee (roughly 0.5% of the total loan amount) can either be built into the loan itself or paid upfront.
-Note that the funding fee may be waived for those receiving VA disability, applying as a surviving spouse of a veteran who died while in service (or due to a service-related disability), or Purple Heart recipients serving in an active-duty capacity.
+The funding fee may be waived for those receiving VA disability, applying as a surviving spouse of a veteran who died while in service (or due to a service-related disability) or Purple Heart recipients serving in an active duty capacity.

-Curiously, the answer is no. In the case of borrowers with a preexisting VA mortgage loan who do not wish to take out any cash, a VA streamline refinance will present the quickest and easiest solution.
+Curiously, the answer is no. In the case of borrowers with a preexisting VA mortgage loan who don’t want to take out any cash, a VA streamline refinance will present the quickest and easiest solution.
 Be sure to compare lenders and offers as you go about the process of researching potential opportunities.

 The Bottom Line

-Refinancing under these programs may also help you obtain better loan terms (i.e. lower interest rates, smaller monthly mortgage payments, or the elimination of mortgage insurance fees) if you replace a conventional loan with a VA-backed loan instead.
+Refinancing under these programs may also help you get better loan terms (for instance, lower interest rates, smaller monthly mortgage payments or the elimination of mortgage insurance fees) if you replace a conventional loan with a VA-backed loan instead.

-Noting this, applying to obtain a VA cash-out loan can prove a helpful way to improve your overall financial well-being or even extend the amount of time that you have to repay your loan.
-Just be sure you qualify to obtain one before starting the application process and make a point to shop around when considering prospective vendors.
+Applying for a VA cash-out loan can be a helpful way to improve your overall financial well-being or even extend the amount of time that you have to repay your loan.
+Just be sure you qualify before starting the application process and shop around when considering potential lenders.